yadatdtn-ctrl/facial-expression-recognition-framework/docs/proposal.md

 ## Section 2 — Background and Motivation

-Facial expression recognition (FER) is an important problem in affective computing, with practical applications in healthcare (e.g., mental health screening), education (student engagement monitoring), transportation (driver safety), and human–computer interaction.
-Automatically detecting basic emotions from facial images can support systems that adapt to a user’s emotional state or help clinicians and teachers interpret subtle non‑verbal cues.
+Facial expression recognition (FER) is a fundamental problem in affective computing, with applications in healthcare (e.g., mental health screening), education (student engagement), transportation (driver safety), and human–computer interaction.
+Automatically detecting emotional states from facial images can support systems that react to a user’s feelings or help experts interpret subtle non‑verbal cues.

-Convolutional Neural Networks (CNNs) have become the standard approach for FER because they learn hierarchical features directly from raw pixels, avoiding the need for hand‑crafted features.
-However, a key design question remains: should practitioners build a compact CNN tailored specifically to the FER‑2013 domain (48×48 grayscale faces), or should they rely on transfer learning from large pretrained models trained on high‑resolution RGB datasets such as ImageNet?
-Reported accuracies on FER‑2013 remain noticeably below performance on more controlled datasets, which suggests that this architectural trade‑off is still not fully understood.
+Convolutional Neural Networks (CNNs) are the standard approach for FER because they can learn hierarchical image features directly from raw pixels.
+However, a key question remains for a dataset like FER‑2013 (48×48 grayscale): should we design a compact CNN tailored to this domain, or rely on transfer learning from larger models trained on high‑resolution RGB images such as ImageNet?
+Reported accuracies on FER‑2013 are still far from perfect, partly because the trade‑off between custom CNNs and transfer learning in this low‑resolution setting is not fully understood.

-Transfer learning models such as MobileNetV2 and ResNet50 bring powerful generic features learned from millions of color images, but they must be adapted to low‑resolution grayscale input.
-A custom CNN, in contrast, can be designed from scratch for 48×48 grayscale faces, potentially achieving competitive performance with far fewer parameters and lower computational cost.
-The FER‑2013 dataset further complicates this choice because of its strong class imbalance (Disgust: 436 samples vs. Happy: 7,215), noisy crowdsourced labels, and variation in pose and occlusion.
+Transfer learning models such as MobileNetV2 and ResNet50 bring powerful pretrained features but face a domain mismatch: they expect 224×224 RGB input, while FER‑2013 provides 48×48 grayscale faces with noise and class imbalance.
+A smaller custom CNN can instead be designed specifically for 48×48 grayscale, potentially achieving reasonable performance with fewer parameters and lower computational cost.
+The dataset itself is challenging: Happy has 7,215 samples while Disgust has only 436, labels come from crowdsourcing, and faces vary in pose and occlusion.

-Beyond raw accuracy, a major limitation of many deep learning systems is their opacity.
-In human‑centered applications like FER, it is important to understand why a model predicts a specific emotion for a given face.
-Explainable AI methods such as Grad‑CAM, which visualizes discriminative image regions, and SHAP, which estimates pixel‑level importance, can help reveal whether a model is focusing on meaningful facial regions (eyes, mouth, eyebrows) or on artefacts and background.
-This project therefore combines model comparison with explainability to build a more transparent FER framework.
+Beyond accuracy, a major limitation of many deep models is that they are hard to explain.
+In human‑centered applications like FER, understanding why a model predicts a specific emotion matters almost as much as the prediction itself.
+Grad‑CAM can highlight which facial regions a model uses, and SHAP can show pixel‑level importance.
+Together they help to diagnose misclassifications and to check if the models really focus on meaningful parts of the face.

-The aim of this project is to systematically compare a custom CNN against two transfer learning models (MobileNetV2, ResNet50) on FER‑2013, to analyze how their performance and computational cost differ, and to use Grad‑CAM and SHAP to interpret their behavior.
-The final system is framed as a decision‑support tool that assists human experts in emotion recognition rather than replacing human judgment.
+This project compares a custom CNN with MobileNetV2 and ResNet50 on FER‑2013, and uses Grad‑CAM and SHAP to understand what each model learns.
+The goal is to see which approach gives the best balance between accuracy, computational cost, and interpretability, and to frame the final system as a decision‑support tool for human experts rather than a replacement for them.

 ---

 ## Section 3 — Problem Statement

-Facial expression recognition from static images is a challenging multi‑class classification task for several reasons.
-There is high intra‑class variability: the same emotion can appear differently across individuals, ages, and cultures, and with different intensities.
-There is also strong inter‑class similarity, for example between Fear and Surprise or between Angry and Disgust, which can look similar in low‑resolution images.
-The FER‑2013 dataset adds further difficulty, because it contains only 48×48 grayscale faces, which reduces fine‑grained visual information.
+Facial expression recognition from static images is a challenging multi‑class classification problem.
+There is high intra‑class variability (the same emotion looks different across people, ages, cultures, and intensities) and strong inter‑class similarity (e.g., Fear vs. Surprise, Angry vs. Disgust), especially when working with low‑resolution images.
+FER‑2013 adds further difficulty because it contains 48×48 grayscale faces, which limits fine‑grained detail that could help separate similar emotions.

-The training portion of FER‑2013 exhibits severe class imbalance: Happy contains 7,215 samples while Disgust contains only 436, creating a 16.5‑to‑1 disparity.
-This imbalance can cause models trained with standard loss functions to focus mainly on majority classes and ignore minority emotions.
-While many CNN‑based methods have been proposed for FER‑2013, systematic comparisons between a domain‑specific custom CNN and particular transfer learning architectures (MobileNetV2 and ResNet50) on low‑resolution grayscale faces are still limited.
-In addition, the combined use of Grad‑CAM and SHAP to diagnose misclassifications and to understand which facial regions drive model decisions has not been widely explored for this dataset.
+The training split of FER‑2013 is severely imbalanced: Happy has 7,215 samples while Disgust has only 436, a 16.5‑to‑1 ratio.
+Under standard training this pushes models to favor majority classes and to ignore minority ones.
+Although many CNN‑based FER methods exist, direct comparisons between a domain‑specific custom CNN and transfer learning models (MobileNetV2, ResNet50) on low‑resolution grayscale images are still limited.
+The combined use of Grad‑CAM and SHAP to analyze both correct and incorrect predictions on FER‑2013 is also not very common.

-This project addresses these gaps by comparing three CNN architectures (custom CNN, MobileNetV2, ResNet50) on FER‑2013 under controlled training conditions, reporting both overall and per‑class metrics, and applying Grad‑CAM and SHAP to analyze correct and incorrect predictions.
-A key question is whether a compact, domain‑matched CNN can outperform heavier ImageNet‑pretrained models on this specific grayscale, low‑resolution FER task.
+This project addresses these gaps by training three CNN‑based models (custom CNN, MobileNetV2, ResNet50) on FER‑2013 under the same conditions, reporting both global and per‑class metrics, and using Grad‑CAM and SHAP to inspect how each model behaves, especially on minority emotions.
+A key question is whether a compact custom CNN can actually outperform heavier pretrained models on this specific grayscale, low‑resolution task.

 ---